Euro20179/AIO-LIMAS/README.md

 All data will be stored in one big database

-The mal/letterboxd data will be stored in one sqlite database,

-The library will be stored in another sqlite database

 Maybe containing the following tables

 Below is an example table for the library